wijfalls/5di/README.md

 # 5 di
 Classic game with 5 di.

-Written in html css and javascript.
-Still a work in progress not done yet.
+Written in html, css, and javascript.
+Still a work in progress, not done yet.